-NEPP had recently launched its Park Safe Schools camera trial and had been successful in reducing contraventions outside schools by up to 82% in under 8 weeks.
+NEPP had recently launched its Park Safe Schools (fixed camera) trial and had been successful in reducing contraventions outside schools, on the yellow zig-zag markings, by up to 82% in under 8 weeks (much sooner than predicted).

 This, and some on-street parking locations were identified as some projects which Essex would fund as part of the new Agreements and operate on behalf of Essex.